MA thesis online

 This blog is mostly on my outside interests, though it also does sometimes have stuff on translation.
 Feel free to take a look here if you are interested in what I’m doing outside class.
 For non-student readers of the blog, I hope there is something interesting here for you too!

-Posted in Uncategorized | Comments Off on Welcome to the Fall semester, 2024
+Posted in School | Comments Off on Welcome to the Fall semester, 2024

 Lighthouses in Wisconsin